mongodb/specifications/source/logging/logging.rst

 Drivers MUST implement truncation naively by simply truncating the output at the required length; i.e. do not attempt to implement truncation such that the output is still valid JSON.
 Truncated extended JSON MUST have a trailing ellipsis ``...`` appended to indicate to the user that truncation occurred.
-The ellipsis MUST NOT count toward the the max length.
+The ellipsis MUST NOT count toward the max length.

     **Fallback Implementation method**: Environment variable ``MONGOB_LOG_MAX_DOCUMENT_LENGTH``.
     When unspecified, any extended JSON representation of a document which is longer than the default max length MUST be truncated to that length.
     When set to an integer value, any extended JSON document longer than that value MUST be truncated to that length.
     If the variable is set to an invalid value, it MUST be treated as if it were not specified at